The Vermont Statutes Online

 (10) Adopt rules under the provisions of 3 V.S.A. chapter 25 to carry out the purposes of this chapter.

-(11) Adopt and implement by June 30, 1990, a policy for notifying the property owners and the legislative body of a municipality in which is located an archaeological or historic resource which is being considered for inclusion in the State Register of Historic Properties.
+(11) Adopt and implement by June 30, 1990, a policy for notifying the property owners and the legislative body of a municipality in which is located an archaeological or historic resource that is being considered for inclusion in the State Register of Historic Properties.
 This policy shall provide that the Division shall hold a public hearing if the affected municipality requests a hearing.

 (b) The Division may: